 GA-based Optimizations

 Using the protocols described in Methods, parameters of the five ionic current formulations (INa, Ito, ICaL, IKr and If) were optimized to reproduce the experimental data.
 The GA process for each ionic current being fitted were performed multiple times to ensure consistency and reproducibility of this meta-heuristic.
 For each of the fittings the initial and final model IV plots (representative) are shown in Figure 4 (left panels).
 In addition, representative time course plots for the fitted model have been shown to validate the fitting outcomes as physiologically relevant (middle panels).
 The right panels in Figure 4 show the near-optimal parameter convergence in the form of losses over 100 generations for the various GA trails per current.
 The apparent non-uniform decreasing trend in loss plots is evident of the stochastic yet perpetual search for the global minimum.
 Table 3 summarizes the initial and final fitted loss metrics (mean and standard deviations for multiple trials, n=5) for all currents.
 Improvement in fitting can be seen in the increasing R2 values toward unity.
 The original and fitted parameter values for all currents along with corresponding detailed formulations are given in the Online Supplement (Tables S1-S5).
-[14][15]Computational runtime for a single GA trial over the 100-generation period with parallel fitness computation over 28 processors ranged from ~7 mins to 14 mins depending upon the current formulation.
+Figures S1-S5 in the Online Supplement compare the current activation/inactivation kinetics and corresponding time constants in our optimized model with two recent hiPSC-CM numerical models, namely, Paci et al. [14] and Kernik et al. [15].
+Computational runtimes for single GA trial over the 100-generation period with parallel fitness computation over 28 processors were 11 min, 13 min, 7 min, 12 min, and 12 min for INa, ICaL, If, Ito, and IKr respectively.

 Simulated Action Potentials